jensottomoeller/dbt-fakerairbyte-shop/README.md

 In the models/intermediate and models/marts folder you will find the xxxx\_\_models.yml files.

-The standard dbt test where used, e.g. 'unique' and 'not null'
+The following generic dbt test where used, 'unique', 'not null' and relationships.

 ## Documentation: dbt Cloud